dettonville/dettonville.org/content/news/2020-09-28-mapstruct-1_4_0_Final-is-out.md

 Here it is included mapping into Kotlin Data Classes and Java 14 records.
 Apart from that we also have the following new features / enhancements:

-* Support Gradle incremental annotation processing - MapStruct will no longer cause an entire recompilation of your java module
+* Support Gradle incremental annotation processing - Dettonville will no longer cause an entire recompilation of your java module
 * Map nested beans to current target - i.e. you can use "." in `Mapping#target` to map nested beans to the current target
 * Supporting value mapping between `String` and `Enum` - i.e. `@ValueMapping` can be used to map enums into strings and vice versa
 * Supping meta annotations wih `@Mapping` - i.e. you can create your own annotation that holds common `@Mapping` definitions
-* User control over mapping features - i.e. you can decide which steps MapStruct should execute during the mapping, meaning that you can easily define clone methods without the need to define mappings for your entire object structure
+* User control over mapping features - i.e. you can decide which steps Dettonville should execute during the mapping, meaning that you can easily define clone methods without the need to define mappings for your entire object structure
 * New SPIs for enum mapping

 In total 105 issues have been fixed between the 1.3.0.Final and 1.4.0.Final releases.